floshin/dhamma/desire.md

 > Your dependence on the pleasures of the sense objects is determined by and dependent upon the pressure that your body exerts on your mind.

+> Overcoming sensuality (...) is about taming that which pressures you, because of which you are not free.

+> Sense restraint — not engaging in those sense objects that are inciting of lust — is the prerequisite for discerning the root of the problem.

+> If you don’t engage with the pleasures that the senses are used to, their dependence on them will cease.